Colors from the Earth: Violet Hematite

 Rublev Colours Violet Hematite is a deep reddish purple hue that creates tints toward subtle violets when mixed with white.
-It is useful in flesh tints and shadows, and its purple bias makes good grays.
+It is helpful in flesh tints and shadows, and its purple bias makes good grays.
 Rublev Colours Violet Hematite is formulated using pure natural ground hematite (Colour Index Name Pigment Red 102 or PR 102) that is absolutely lightfast and very opaque.
 This beautiful earthy red violet is cooler than other red iron oxide earths, such as Venetian red or Sartorius red.

 Color swatch of Rublev Colours Violet Hematite Artists’ Oil depicted thinly and thickly painted and tinted with equal parts of lead white.

 Every pigment can yield two distinct hues, whether painted transparently or solidly mixed with white.
 The effect of using Violet Hematite painted thinly transparent and in solid color extends the range of hues accessible with it.
 Try rubbing a little Violet Hematite on a white surface, mixed with oil or a painting medium sufficiently thinned to show the white surface through it.
 You get a purple lake hue.
-Now take the same color, mix a little white paint with it, and paint it solidly across the thin paint.
+Now, take the same color, mix a little white paint with it, and paint it solidly across the thin paint.
 It is quite a different color.
 The shift is more dramatic in Violet Hematite than in many other colors.
 The explanation for these color differences was observed by Harold Speed (1987), ‘All colors are made warmer when painted over light grounds transparently, and all colors are made colder when mixed with white.’

 Rublev Colours Violet Hematite is ground in linseed oil without using any stearates, wax, or other additives that affect the behavior of the pigment in oil.
 The pale linseed oil used to make this color is well-aged and refined to provide higher levels of reactivity and oxidation than raw oil.
 The consistency is a smooth, thick, rich color that brushes ‘long’ [1] yet holds its shape remarkably well.
-When the color is brushed out, it readily flows under the brush but remains in place, staying put when the brush is lifted.
+When the color is brushed out, it readily flows under the brush but remains in place, staying put when lifted.

 About the Pigment

-Group Iron oxides and hydroxides
+Group | Iron oxides and hydroxides |

-Subgroup Hematite, Iron(III) oxide
+Subgroup | Hematite, Iron(III) oxide |

-Synonyms Caput mortuum, mineral purple, purple ocher, Mars violet
+Synonyms | Caput mortuum, mineral purple, purple ocher, Mars violet |

-Specific Gravity 5 (water =1)
+Specific Gravity | 5 (water =1) |

-Oil Absorption 100 g pigment / 18 g oil
+Oil Absorption | 100 g pigment / 18 g oil |

 Hematite is the mineral form of iron(III) oxide and the principal colorant in red, brown, and purple iron oxide-based pigments, both natural and synthetic.
 Hematite is a significant source of iron oxide earth pigments and a component of ocher, umber, and sienna colors.
-The mineral is found in many places throughout the earth, a primary source of the pigment from soft, red earthy masses of hematite called ‘paint ore.’
+The mineral is found in many places throughout the earth, a primary source of the pigment from soft, red, earthy masses of hematite called ‘paint ore.’

 Hematite mineral specimen from ‘paint ore.’